Jmbryan/OTL/README.md

 Build Instructions (Mac OSX)
 ----------------------------

-NOTE: Build is currently broken on OSX due to complications with Eigen library

 1. Get the repository. i.e. open a command prompt and type "git clone https://github.com/Jmbryan/OTL".
 These instructions assume you download the repository to "/Users/username/OTL"
 2. Download CMake (last built using version 3.5.2 using "cmake-3.5.2-Darwin-x86_64.dmg") - https://cmake.org/download/
 3. Launch CMake dialog